-If approved, oral sulopenem would compete with several oral antibiotics currently in clinical development, including ceftibuten clavulanate from Achaogen, Inc., tebipenem pivoxil from Spero Therapeutics, Inc., eravacycline from Tetraphase Pharmaceuticals, Inc., delafloxacin from Melinta Therapeutics and omadacycline from Paratek Pharmaceuticals, Inc.
+If approved, oral sulopenem would compete with several oral antibiotics currently in clinical development, including ceftibuten clavulanate from Achaogen, Inc., tebipenem pivoxil from Spero Therapeutics, Inc., delafloxacin from Melinta Therapeutics and omadacycline from Paratek Pharmaceuticals, Inc.

 We also expect that oral sulopenem, if approved, would compete with future and current generic versions of marketed oral antibiotics.
 If approved, we believe that oral sulopenem would compete effectively against these compounds on the basis of sulopenem's potential: